The manuscript, tables and figures must be uploaded online at http://amq.aiqua.it/ojs/index.php/amq/login

 - potential reviewers with the indication of their complete address and contacts.

-Use wordprocessor to prepare your manuscript as an editable .doc file or .docx file with a single-column and simple layout without justify.
+Use word processor to prepare your manuscript as an editable .doc file or .docx file with a single-column and simple layout without justify.
+Number the pages and number the lines progressively.
 You can use bold face, italics, subscripts, superscripts.
-Secondary parts of the text can be differentiated with a smaller font.
 Divide your article into numbered sections.
 The abstract should not be included in section numbering.

-- The first page of the manuscript should contain these information:
+The first page of the manuscript should contain this information:

 - Running title (a short title to be included in the head of each page, maximum 60 characters long)